-Eligible candidates will be faculty members who were awarded a doctorate in the humanities or humanistic social sciences within the last six to 12 years (between 2009 and 2015) and whose research interests call for formal training in a discipline other than the one in which they are expert.
+Eligible candidates will be faculty members who were awarded a doctorate in the humanities or humanistic social sciences within the last six to 12 years (between 2011–2017) and whose research interests call for formal training in a discipline other than the one in which they are expert.
 Such training may consist of coursework or other programs of organized study.

 This fellowship does not aim to facilitate short-term outcomes, such as completion of a book.
 Rather, it is a longer-term investment in the scholar’s intellectual range and productivity.

-- A well‑developed plan for acquiring the necessary training within a reasonable period of time
+(4) A well‑developed plan for acquiring the necessary training within a reasonable timeframe

-Priority will be given to applications that manifest 1.) a strong focus on issues of race, ethnicity, and migration; or 2.) a focus on filling in the gaps left by more traditional narratives in the history of the Americas.
+Priority will be given to applications that manifest 1) a strong focus on questions of social justice as they pertain to minoritized populations, or 2) an investment in filling in the gaps left by more traditional narratives in the history of the Americas.

 The second field of study must be a foray into a new area of intellectual inquiry/subject and not just an enhancement of skills to go further in the primary field.
 Language study, technical training or skills acquisition such as GIS mapping do not, by themselves, constitute a new direction.

 (1) The equivalent of one academic year’s salary

 (2) Two summers of additional support, each at the equivalent two-ninths of the previous academic year salary

 (3) Tuition or course fees or equivalent direct costs associated with the fellows’ training programs

 Final budgets commonly range from $175,000 to $250,000; the maximum is $300,000.
 The term of the grant should cover a minimum of two years.